High-Accuracy Temporal Prediction via Experimental Quantum Reservoir Computing in Correlated Spins: Numerical simulation of 9-spin reservoir computing for NARMA tasks

 To elucidate the effect of quantumness, we compare our QRC model with the corresponding classical spin reservoir computing model, obtained by treating the spins as classical unit vectors \cite{kornjavca2024large}.
 The dynamics of the $i$-th spin are described by

 where $\Omega_i=2\pi \nu_i + 2\pi\sum_{j\neq i} J_{ij} S_{z}^{(j)}$ represents the effective instantaneous field exerted on spin-$i$ by the surrounding spins.
 Hence, the dynamics of $N=9$ classical spins are characterized by $3N=27$ differential equations.
 The simulation results for the classical spin reservoir, with experimental settings identical to those used for QRC, are shown in FIG.~\ref{fig_sm:sim_narma}(b).
 These results demonstrate that the optimal performance achievable by the classical spin reservoir remains inferior to that of the quantum reservoir, even when time multiplexing is employed.
 This is because classical spins lack the additional degrees of freedom, such as quantum correlations, that can be exploited via time multiplexing, thereby highlighting the advantage of quantumness.
-Moreover, we attribute the improvement achieved by time multiplexing in classical systems to the mitigation of random noise through averaging over multiple readouts and the extraction of information from the nonlinear dynamics induced by $\Omega_i S_{x,y}^{(i)}\sim \sum_{j\neq i} S_{z}^{(j)} S_{x,y}^{(i)}$.